brittanyBN/Brittany_Bolling-Nilsen_sp1/README.md

 ## Purpose of Project

-This project was created for the WeDeliverTECH™ company.
+This project was created as a semester project for Noroff.
 The purpose of this app is to assist a receptionist in checking staff members in and out, logging deliveries, and keeping track of any late employees.

 ## Usage